skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 So before you start complaining, be happy you're not one of the playtesters!

 All in all, there are a lot of factors that play into this, like previous experience with speed runs, with the game itself, and of course luck.
-I think that with the newest strategies and the considerable buffers, players should be able to reach the Excalibur I within 100-150 real life hours, provided they properly take advantage of the extra time available.
+I think that with the newest strategies and the considerable buffers, players should be able to reach the Excalibur II within 100-150 real life hours, provided they properly take advantage of the extra time available.

 ## Is there any way to reduce the number of random encounters?